rgeissen/trusted-data-agent/test/JWT_VS_ACCESS_TOKEN_GUIDE.md

 # JWT vs Access Token: Complete Comparison

-This document provides a detailed comparison of the two authentication methods for session creation in the Trusted Data Agent REST API.
+This document provides a detailed comparison of the two authentication methods for session creation in the Uderia Platform REST API.

 ## Side-by-Side Comparison